Nutrition

 9. Peanuts

-While technically a legume instead of a nut, peanuts have nutritional makeup similar to nuts and still deserve an inclusion on this list.
-Peanuts are without a doubt one of the best choices for those looking to get a good amount of protein as they have 26 grams of protein per 100-gram serving (or around seven grams per ounce).
+While technically a legume instead of a nut, peanuts have nutritional makeup similar to nuts and still deserve inclusion on this list.
+Peanuts are without a doubt one of the best choices for those looking to get a good amount of protein, as they have 26 grams of protein per 100-gram serving (or around 7 grams per ounce).

 Peanuts Nutritional Information